-Coyote feels more like a working valley than a suburb: wide‐open ranchland, heritage orchards, and long private driveways lined with split‐rail fencing.
-Homes run the spectrum from century‐old farmhouses to contemporary country estates with vineyard rows or hobby livestock, all sitting on generous acreage that keeps neighbors at a distance.
+Coyote feels more like a working valley than a suburb: wide-open ranchland, heritage orchards, and long private driveways lined with split-rail fencing.
+Homes run the spectrum from century-old farmhouses to contemporary country estates with vineyard rows or hobby livestock, all on generous acreage that keeps neighbors at a distance.
 Outdoor access is the headline amenity.
-Residents can ride horses or bikes straight onto the Coyote Creek Trail, tee off at Coyote Creek Golf Club, or fish and paddle in nearby county reservoirs without ever getting on a freeway.
-Day‐to‐day needs are a short highway run to retail centers in Blossom Hill or Morgan Hill, and weekend diners rely on roadhouse cafés, produce stands, and the winery event circuit scattered through the valley.
-Life here is quiet and deeply rural in rhythm.
-Expect star‐filled skies, morning crowing from distant ranches, and the occasional slow tractor on local roads.
-Services like high‐speed internet or quick‐response food delivery can lag, and heavy summer dust or winter creek flooding are part of the package.
-For households that prize land, privacy, and outdoor recreation over walkable convenience, Coyote delivers a pretty rare slice of country living inside Santa Clara County.
+Residents ride horses or bikes straight onto the Coyote Creek Trail, tee off at Coyote Creek Golf Club, or fish and paddle the nearby county reservoirs without ever getting on a freeway.
+Day-to-day needs are a short highway run to retail in Blossom Hill or Morgan Hill, and weekend dining leans on roadhouse cafes, produce stands, and the valley's winery-event circuit.
+Life here is quiet and deeply rural in rhythm: star-filled skies, distant crowing at dawn, and the occasional slow tractor on local roads.
+Services like high-speed internet and quick food delivery can lag, and summer dust or winter creek flooding come with the territory.
+For households that prize land, privacy, and outdoor recreation over walkable convenience, Coyote is a rare slice of country living still inside Santa Clara County.

 | School Name | Type | Grades | Houseberry School Score |